Professor Bronwyn Naylor

-Bronwyn has been teaching, researching and publishing extensively in criminal law and criminal justice, human rights, law and gender, and social justice for over 25 years.
-Her research includes doctrinal, socio-legal and criminological work, often involving collaboration in interdisciplinary research teams.
+Bronwyn teaches and researches in criminal law and criminal justice, human rights, law and gender, and social justice.
+Her research includes doctrinal, socio-legal and criminological work, and she collaborates in a range of interdisciplinary research teams.

-She also has ongoing research projects on the implications for the rehabilitation of offenders of the routinized use of criminal record checks as a form of risk management by employers.
-One focus of this research has been the implications of criminal record checking for the employment and greater civic engagement of Aboriginal communities.
+Bronwyn also has ongoing research projects on the implications for the rehabilitation of offenders of the routinized use of criminal record checks as a form of risk management by employers.
+A focus of this research has been the impact of criminal record checking on the employment and greater civic engagement of Aboriginal communities.
 She currently holds a three-year grant from the Victorian Legal Services Board, 'Reducing barriers to employment for Aboriginal people: rethinking the role of criminal record checks', with RMIT colleagues and Aboriginal organisations Woor-Dungin, VACCHO and Winda Mara.

-She published Australian Criminal Law: Critical Perspectives (OUP 2004) with Bernadette McSherry, and is a co-author of Waller and Williams Criminal Law Text and Cases (13th ed., 2016).
-She is co-editor of Human Rights in Closed Environments (Federation Press, 2014; with Julie Debeljak and Anita MacKay), Corporal Punishment of Children: Comparative Legal and Social Developments towards Prohibition and Beyond (Brill, 2018) with Bernadette Saunders and Pernilla Leviner.
-She is also co-editor of the Australian Journal of Human Rights Special Issue on the Optional Protocol to the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (April 2019) with Sophie Farthing, Ed Santow, Penny Weller and Stan Winford.
+Bronwyn published Australian Criminal Law: Critical Perspectives (OUP 2004) with Bernadette McSherry, and is a co-author of Waller and Williams Criminal Law Text and Cases (14th ed., 2020).
+She is co-editor of Human Rights in Closed Environments (Federation Press, 2014) with Julie Debeljak and Anita MacKay, and of Corporal Punishment of Children: Comparative Legal and Social Developments towards Prohibition and Beyond (Brill, 2018) with Bernadette Saunders and Pernilla Leviner.
+She is also co-editor of the Australian Journal of Human Rights Special Issue on the Optional Protocol to the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (April 2019).
 She has an extensive range of published articles and book chapters, access details for which are provided below.

-Dr Naylor has extensive practical experience in research ethics and governance, and was Associate Chair of the Monash University Human Research Ethics Committee 2008-2014.
+Bronwyn has extensive practical experience in research ethics and governance, and was Associate Chair of the Monash University Human Research Ethics Committee 2008-2014.
 She is currently a member of the Human Research Ethics Committee in the College of Business and Law at RMIT.
 She currently supervises doctoral research on projects including wrongful convictions; sentencing practices; conditions of youth detention; rights of children with disabilities; the incarceration of First Nations women; and the international prosecution of business people for war crimes.